anacc12/Testing-9gag/README.md

 * ShopPageTest - sets driver to the other tab and proceeds to test the functionalities - adding a specific shirt to the cart.

 #### LoginPageTest
-In the constructor calls the super(), which initiates the TestBase constructor Contains the:
+In the constructor calls the super(), which initiates the TestBase constructor.
+Contains the:
 &#x1F539; @BeforeMethod - method setUp() which performs initialization and exits the popUp every time the test is performed
 &#x1F539; @Test methods - loginPageTitleTest(), loginPageLogoTest(), loginPageLoginTest()